 Varieties To Try:-

 Cauliflower – All The Year Round: As its name suggests, this one has a long harvesting period and cabn ne sown in succession from january to June and from September or october with harvesting from June to October.
 A tried and trusted variety.
-Order seeds of All The Year Round from Simply Seeds.

 Cauliflower Boris F1: A good, white-curded summer and autumn type.
 It is tolerant of a range of soils an poor weather conditions.
 Great for beginners.
 Buy from T&M.

 Cauliflower Cendis – a good compact F1 variety with a very uniform, pure white curds. easy to harvest, with nice round frame and is suitable for high density planting.
 Ideal for late autumn and early winter.
-Please see this variety at Simply Seeds.

 Graffiti F1 is a stunning purple coloured cauliflower which makes it very attractive and is a great improvement on the older purple types.
 The colour intensifies with exposure to light.
 A good source of anthocyanins which are powerful antioxidants.
-These seeds are available from Simply Seeds.

 An open plant habit should be encouraged in cultivation – achieve this with lower than normal nitrogen inputs during production.